 EPA and Navajo Nation EPA are evaluating whether there are chemical or radiological hazards that may pose a threat to community members or the environment at the 46 mines covered under both Settlement Agreements.
 The Navajo Nation Abandoned Mine Lands Reclamation Program performed activities to address physical hazards at most of the mine sites in the 1990s.
 The Trust Settlement work is being conducted in phases and there are multiple Trustees administering the funds and performing the work under the oversight of EPA and Navajo Nation EPA.
-All mines included in the Trust Settlement Agreements are “Orphan Mines” (no known viable potentially responsible party).
+All mines included in the Trust Settlement Agreements are “Orphan Mines” (no potentially responsible party).

 - The Phase 1 Trust